Gromov--Witten theory beyond maximal contacts: Introduction

 One way to study genus zero relative Gromov--Witten invariants is through the local-relative correspondence.

-Let $X$ be a smooth projective variety and $D\subset X$ is a smooth divisor.
+Let $X$ be a smooth projective variety and let $D\subset X$ be a smooth divisor.
 When $D$ is nef, genus zero relative Gromov--Witten invariants of $(X,D)$ with maximal contact orders are genus zero relative invariants with only one relative marking.
 It was first conjectured by Takahashi \cite{Takahashi} that genus zero maximal contact invariants of $\mathbb P^2$ relative to a smooth cubic $E$ are equal to local Gromov--Witten invariants of the total space of $K_{\mathbb P^2}$ (up to a constant factor and a sign).
 The $(\mathbb P^2,E)$-case was proved by Gathmann by explicit computation on both sides \cite{Gathmann03}.
 In general, maximal contact invariants are local invariants of the total space of the bundle $\mathcal O_{X}(-D)$ by the work of \cite{vGGR}.
 Some generalizations of \cite{vGGR} are proved in \cite{TY20b}, \cite{BFGW} and \cite{BNTY}.
 The relation between relative invariants with maximal contacts and local invariants is referred to as the local-relative correspondence or the local-log principle.
-Since, for snc pairs, local invariants and log invariants are different in general \cite{NR}, we decide to use the term ``the local-relative correspondence'' instead of ``the local-log principle'' to avoid any confusion.
+Since, for snc pairs, local invariants and log invariants are different in general \cite{NR}, we decided to use the term ``the local-relative correspondence'' instead of ``the local-log principle'' to avoid any confusion.

-Another way to study relative Gromov--Witten theory is to considered it as a limit of orbifold Gromov--Witten theory of root stacks $X_{D,r}$ for $r$ sufficiently large \cite{ACW}, \cite{TY18}, \cite{FWY}, \cite{FWY19}, \cite{TY20b}, \cite{TY20c}.
+Another way to study the relative Gromov--Witten theory is to consider it as a limit of the orbifold Gromov--Witten theory of root stacks $X_{D,r}$ for $r$ sufficiently large \cite{ACW}, \cite{TY18}, \cite{FWY}, \cite{TY20b}, \cite{TY20c}.
 We refer to this as the relative-orbifold correspondence.
-As mentioned above, one-point invariants (with maximal contact) can also be computed via the relative mirror theorem \cite{FTY} when the divisor $D$ is nef.
+Through this correspondence, one-point invariants (with maximal contact) can also be computed via the relative mirror theorem \cite{FTY} when the divisor $D$ is nef.